Lazar Berman: Biography

 Berman was born to Jewish parents in Leningrad (Russian SSR, Soviet Union).
 His mother, Anna Lazarevna Makhover, had played the piano herself until prevented by hearing problems.
 She introduced her son to the piano at the age of two.
 Berman entered his first competition at the age of three, and recorded a Mozart fantasia and a mazurka that he had composed himself at the age of seven, before he could even read music.

 Berman was first noticed while participating in city young talents competition.
 The jury under the chairmanship of Leonid Nikolaev noticed the child's "rare exceptional case of musical and piano skills".
 Now, after being officially given title "prodigy" at the age of four, he started studying with Leningrad State Conservatory professor, Samariy Savshinsky.

 In 1939 when Berman was nine, the family moved to Moscow so that he could study with Aleksandr Goldenweiser, first at Central Musical School, and then at the Moscow Conservatory, where he graduated in 1953.
 In 1940, he made his formal debut playing Mozart's Piano Concerto No. 25 with the Moscow Philharmonic Orchestra.
 In 1941, students, pupils and parents were evacuated to Samara (then Kuybyshev), a city on the Volga, because of World War II.
 Living conditions were so poor that his mother had to cut the fingers from a pair of gloves to allow him to continue to practise without freezing his hands.

 He subsequently began to acquire international prominence.
 At the age of 12 he played Franz Liszt's La campanella to a British audience over the radio.
 In 1956 became a laureate of two international piano competitions: Queen Elisabeth Competition in Belgium, with Vladimir Ashkenazy, and the Franz Liszt Competition in Budapest, Hungary.
 As a result of these accomplishments, Berman was offered an international tour, and landed a recording deal, which included recordings of Liszt's sonata and Beethoven's "Appassionata".
 In 1958, he performed in London and recorded for SAGA.

 From 1959 to 1971 Berman was not allowed to travel abroad due to his marriage to a French national (the marriage soon fell apart); however, he continued to tour around Soviet Union, and did some recordings at Melodia studio, including Liszt's Transcendental Études.
 That recording became one of the first Soviet recordings done with the use of stereo technology.

+In 1968 he married Valentina Sedova and in 1970 their son, Pavel, was born.

 From the mid 1970s, Berman was again allowed to tour abroad, which he did to high acclaim.

-In 1968 he married Valentina Sedova and in 1970 their son, Pavel, was born.

 When The New York Times critic Harold C. Schonberg heard Berman in Moscow in 1961, he wrote: ‘This pianist has 20 fingers that blaze with fire’.